 Antje joined the Department of Performing Arts at the University of Middlesex in August 2013 as Lecturer in Contemporary Theatre and Practice.
 Previously, she held the role of Senior Lecturer in Theatre at the University of Bedfordshire, where she was also course coordinator for the BA (hons) English and Theatre and the BA (hons) Theatre and Professional Practice.
 Prior to that, she worked as a Lecturer in European Theatre Arts at Rose Bruford College, Postgraduate Teaching Assistant in Drama at Liverpool John Moores University and Visiting Lecturer in Theatre at the University of Hildesheim, Germany.

-Antje has worked with a number of theatre companies as actor and director, most notably Theater Mahagoni (Germany) and Frank Theatre (Australia).
+Antje has worked with a number of theatre companies as actor and director.
 Antje played the lead in the world premiere of Howard Barker's play Minna.
-She is currently developing a stage adaptation of E.T.A.
-Hoffmann's story 'The Sandman' with playwright Mike Carter.
+She currently creates and performs theatre under the stage name Adie Mueller.

 PhD in Drama, Liverpool John Moores University